Meteorological Monitoring

 Green Crab

-RIVER/ESTUARINE: In this collaborative monitoring project, we captured Green Crabs using fukui traps at 3 sites (6 traps per site) at Salmon River Estuary.
-Methods for this community-science effort are consistent with other coastal monitoring projects,allowing for coast-wide data compatibility.
+In this collaborative monitoring project, we captured Green Crabs using fukui traps at 3 sites (6 traps per site) at Salmon River Estuary.
+Methods for this citizen-science effort are consistent with other coastal monitoring projects, allowing for coast-wide data compatibility.

 Climate Invader

-After 2 years of monitoring, we have found that there is a self-reproducing population of Green Crabs at Salmon River Estuary.
-We have also seen strong variation in captured crab numbers between the 2 years of this study.
+After 4 years of monitoring, we have found that there is a self-reproducing population of Green Crabs at Salmon River Estuary.
+We have also seen strong variation in captured crab numbers over the 4 years of this study.

 Ocean Acidification Monitoring